 When not in use, disconnect the sensor cable from the magnetometer console.
 We recommend storing all the components in the shipping case to help prevent magnetic contamination of the sensor or other system components.
 If the magnetometer system will be stored for a long period, remove the batteries to prevent electrolytic leakage or corrosion of the contacts.
 DO NOT REMOVE THE LITHIUM BATTERY.
 The lithium battery is soldered into the circuit board and will maintain data and system memory in the absence of the operating batteries.
 The recommended storage temperature for maximum battery life is 40°F (4°C).
 If you wish to store batteries for a long time, do so in a refrigerator.
-If batteries are stored in a refrigerator, wrapping the cells in a plastic bag will prevent condensation from collecting on them.
+If batteries are stored in a refrigerator, wrapping them in a plastic bag will prevent condensation from collecting on them.
 After removing bagged batteries from refrigeration they should be allowed to warm up in the bag before being used.
+Gel cell batteries must be recharged once every 4 to 6 weeks during long term storage.